2024: A Year of Client Success and Collaboration

 1. Mobile Application with Indoor Positioning SDK

-A mobile wayfinding application is essential for housing the indoor positioning SDK, which utilizes various location technologies to determine users’ precise locations within a building navigation system.
-These indoor tracking technologies include:
+A mobile wayfinding application is the user-facing layer of an indoor navigation system.
+It houses the indoor positioning SDK, which uses various location technologies to determine a user’s precise position within a building continuously.

-Radio Signals: Utilizing signals from Wi-Fi positioning and other radio sources to triangulate the user’s position within indoor environments.
+• Radio signals — Wi-Fi and other radio sources triangulate the user’s position within indoor environments by measuring signal strength from multiple access points.

 2. Detailed Maps in Multiple Formats

-Effective indoor navigation requires detailed building maps in different formats, including raster and vector maps.
-Raster maps are pixel-based and offer high detail, while vector maps are composed of paths and shapes, allowing for scalable and interactive mapping features.
-Both map formats are essential for providing comprehensive navigation assistance.
+Effective indoor navigation requires detailed building maps in different formats — raster and vector.
+Raster maps are pixel-based and offer high visual detail, making them useful for rendering rich floor plans.
+Vector maps are composed of paths and shapes, which allows for scalable and interactive mapping features — zooming in on a specific room without losing clarity, for example.

 3. Robust Map Engine